 The purpose of following this method is that your components can be reused elsewhere.
-This could be the case for many projects, but I am genuinely not sure that how it could be for all applications.
+This could be the case for many projects, but I am genuinely not sure how it could be for all applications.
 Let me keep the functionality thing apart, even placing the pieces of components that hold the same potential to perform into the distinct corner of your file system is counter-intuitive and counter-productive.

-Components: Everything deserve its name
+Components: Everything Deserve its Name

 Accurately and grammatically correct name can save you from questions and your teammates from misperceptions.
-So, usually in every folder of a component folder, I keep the first later as capital one so whenever I search for a file by name or a project, I can easily identify by the name. i.e. “header VS Header”.
+So, usually in every folder of a component folder, I keep the first later as capital one, so whenever I search for a file by name or a project, I can easily identify by the name. i.e. “header VS Header”.

 Naming is not just the creative part, but it is one of the hardest parts of software development.
-So, it is advisable to think three times before you introduce new entities like functions, methods or variables.
+So, it is advisable to think three times before you introduce new entities like functions, methods, or variables.
 One more piece of advice is inline the code if it is specifically applied just once as it will make reading a code a lot similar to watching your favorite video across various devices.

-Exploit the file system
+Exploit the File System

 Make sure to keep all the routes in the current bundle.
 As it is completely ok to have a few route files for the same bundle.
 Usually, I assemble all keep routes in every route’s file and export them as a collection.
-At a later stage, in my entry point of application, I simply import all the routes together and merge them into one array inside Router.
+At a later stage, in my entry point of application, I simply import all the routes together and merge them into one array inside the Router.

 It is advisable to not surpass the size above 300 lines per file.
 Anything bigger than that may warrant splitting.

-Repeating coding will be there in any sort of application, it is usually separated as utilities, libraries or helpers, which will assist in structuring unique components of business logic
+Repeating coding will be there in any sort of application, it is usually separated as utilities, libraries or helpers, which will assist in structuring unique components of business logic.

 Keep in mind that your tools should be only separated from business logic, not from the codebase.
 So hold yourself at a certain edge of process separation as the single directory with all the tools and time will grow up significantly.